This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A database containing the workflow rosters, work queues, and other database tables necessary for work item processing and related activities, such as event logging and statistics collection.

 An electronic representation of the activities and resources required to accomplish a business process.
-It acts as a processing template that Process Engine uses each time the workflow runs, routing the work to the specified participants, along with data, attachments, and other information they will need to complete the activities.
+It acts as a processing template that the workflow system uses each time the workflow runs, routing the work to the specified participants, along with data, attachments, and other information they will need to complete the activities.

 - A software tool that manages the execution of a workflow.
 By integrating with LoadLeveler, a workflow engine can benefit from features such as flexible reservations and state change notifications to automate several workflows in parallel.